genome-spy/genome-spy/README.md

 # GenomeSpy

-GenomeSpy is a genome browser with focus on exploratory data analysis, sample comparison, fluid interactions, and high usability.
+GenomeSpy is a genome browser with WebGL and a grammar of graphics

 Documentation will be written as the project matures.